 Note: If you haven't read Part I, it's a doozy and well worth the extra few minutes before diving in to Parts II and III.

-So now, within 24 months of her death, I’m no longer in our 4 bedroom, 2800 square foot, recently remodeled home, but instead, I’m a new resident in The Complex, this newly branded UrbanEights at 888 Terrace Blvd.
-I’m also in a quite different, quite foreign part of the State.
+It's been 24 months since her death, and I’m no longer in our four bedroom, 2800 square foot, recently remodeled home, but instead, I’m a new resident in The Complex, this newly branded UrbanEights at 888 Terrace Blvd.
+I’m also in a quite different, quite foreign part of the state.

-After riding the post Tamela grief wave - really sets of waves, some weeks tremendous forty footers, other weeks much smaller but powerful and sneaky – I became desperate and parched for connection.
-Not only was the spotlight flickering and fading, but I didn’t have Tams any more to boost me up, to provide solace, to give herself to me when needed.
+After riding the post Tamela grief wave - really sets of waves, some weeks they were tremendous forty footers, other weeks much smaller but powerful and sneaky – I became desperate and parched for connection.
+Not only was the spotlight flickering and fading, but I didn’t have Tamela any more to boost me up, to provide solace, to give herself to me when needed.

 Let me be very clear here - I did not set out to make a statement or create a movement or any of that trumped up nonsense the media spotlight was spinning.
 I was drowning in the solitude of my post-celebrity, newly widowed, empty nest life.
 All the markers I’d grown accustomed to for decades were gone or drifting away.
 I had no idea how to navigate this new life.